Airlines suspend China flights due to coronavirus outbreak

 -Royal Air Maroc - The Moroccan airline suspended direct flights to China Jan.
 31-Feb.
 29. On Jan.
 16, it had launched a direct air route with three flights weekly between its Casablanca hub and Beijing.

--Nordic airline SAS - Extended its suspension of flights to Shanghai and Beijing until March 29.
+-Nordic airline SAS (SAS.ST) - Extended its suspension of flights to Shanghai and Beijing until March 29.

 -Virgin Atlantic - Extended its suspension of daily operations to Shanghai until March 28.

-Compiled by Jagoda Darlak, Tommy Lund and Aditya Soni; Editing by Susan Fenton and Tomasz Janowski
+Compiled by Jagoda Darlak, Tommy Lund and Aditya Soni; Editing by Susan Fenton, Tomasz Janowski, Arun Koyyur